ABDmalik6605/Tetris.asm/README.md

-# Tetris.asm
+# Welcome to Bricks wars: A Tetris story
-i have made a Tetris game in 8086 using nasm .Try it out , i hope you will like it.
+i have made a Tetris game in 8086 using nasm.
+I have given it a star wars inspired intro and outro.Try it out , i hope you will like it.
 It also includes music in it and have given it a star wars touch as well.
-Rules:
+# Rules:
 3 minutes timer
 left arrow key to move the shape to the left right arrow key to move it to the right